Inflectra/rapise-documentation/docs/Libraries/QMenuBar.md

+Summary: This is for testing the main Qt menu bar (e.g. main menu of the application).
+Use DoClickItem to click a particular item from the menu.

 # QMenuBar

 This is for testing the main Qt menu bar (e.g. main menu of the application).
 Use DoClickItem to click a particular item from the menu.